Fewer Treatment Beds and Confusion About What Remains Open

 WIthout public health guidance, many treatment centres in Canada closed due to internal and external pressures.
 I personally know of two private addiction treatment centres that closed in March.
 Both described to me how locals feared that their treatment centres would bring people infected with the COVID-19 virus into their communities.
 To make matters worse, ownership reported how certain staff felt it was too risky, even unethical, to remain open.
 Many staff called in sick.
 Both of these treatment centres remain closed.
 They may never reopen; I know from personal experience how difficult it is financially when you have a full complement of staff to pay and no clients.

 Publicly-funded treatment centres have also closed.
 For example, Saskatchewan’s main treatment centre, the Calder Centre, closed in response to the COVID-19 pandemic.
 A Global News story from Ontario reported the story of Liam who was discharged from the Royal Ottawa Mental Health Centre’s substance use and concurrent disorders program which closed its doors on March 26.
-In my research I could not identify the reasons why these programs closed.
+In my research, I could not identify the reasons why these programs closed.
 Perhaps staff refused to report to work.
 Perhaps medical staff were needed elsewhere to deal with the pandemic.
-Whatever the reason, their closure suggests that government officials deem them essential services in name only.
+Whatever the reason, their closure suggests that government officials deem their essential services in name only.

 Finally, in places where addiction treatment is not available, residents are unable to access treatment in neighbouring provinces.
 A report by CBC North found that residents of Northwest Territories were being barred from attending treatment centres in BC and Alberta.
 Apparently, travel restrictions and fears that out-of-town patients would carry the COVID-19 virus were both factors.